slimdevops/slim-containers/starterkits/node/real-world/README.md

 Replace this placholder code with your own application code and install any necessary dependencies to create your own slimmable container.

 ## Sample Dockerfile
-Our Dockerfile builds off of the `node:16` image build the site.
+Our Dockerfile builds off of the `node:16` base image.

   ```Dockerfile
   FROM node:16